Anatomy

 Your surgeon may instruct you to do gentle range of motion exercises to increase your mobility and endurance.
 A formal physical therapy program may also be recommended to strengthen your shoulder and improve flexibility.

 You should be able to eat, dress, and groom yourself within a few weeks after surgery.
-Your surgeon may ask you to return for office visits and x-rays to check your shoulder.
+Your surgeon may ask you to return for office visits and X-rays to check your shoulder.

 Florida Orthopaedic Institute’s shoulder surgeons have created one of the preeminent programs in the country.
 Dr. Mark Frankle, who was Fellowship trained at the Mayo Clinic, is one of the pioneers of Reverse Total Shoulder surgery.